 The present paper analyzes the evolution of technology from the beginning of the human history.
 A new paradigm to analyze the causes and trends of the global evolution is introduced.
-We also describe the direction of technological transformations, discuss and explain the present and forthcoming technological changes.

-Our analysis of technological evolution mainly focuses on the second half of the 20th century.
-We present a detailed analysis of the latest technological revolution which we denote as 'Cybernetic', and give some forecasts about its development up to the end of the 21st century.
+The authors also describe the direction of technological transformations, discuss and explain the present and forthcoming technological changes.
+This analysis of technological evolution mainly focuses on the second half of the 20^{th} century.
+The authors present a detailed analysis of the latest technological revolution which is denoted as 'Cybernetic', and give some forecasts about its development up to the end of the 21st century.
 It is shown that the development of various self-regulating systems will be the main trend of this revolution.
-We argue that the technological transition of the final phase of the Cybernetic Revolution will start in medicine, which is to be the keystone of technological convergence forming the system of MANBRIC-technologies (based on medicine, additive, nano-, bio-, robotic, IT and cognitive technologies).
+The technological transition of the final phase of the Cybernetic Revolution will start in medicine, which is to be the keystone of technological convergence forming the system of MANBRIC-technologies (based on medicine, additive, nano-, bio-, robotic, IT and cognitive technologies).
 Today we are at the threshold of post-human revolution, the era of an intensive impact on the human body.
 The authors consider the directions of this revolution such as considerable life extension, organ replacement, BCIs, robotics, genome editing, etc. It is very important to understand the mechanisms of technological development and to measure the possible risks arising from them.